exasol/transformers-extension/doc/user_guide/user_guide.md

       USER '{"username":"wxxxy"}'
       IDENTIFIED BY '{"password":"wrx1t09x9e"}';
   ```
+For more information please check the [Create Connection in Exasol](https://docs.exasol.com/sql/create_connection.htm?Highlight=connection) document.

+### Huggingface token
-  - A valid token is required to download private models from the Huggingface hub and run prediction on them.
+A valid token is required to download private models from the Huggingface hub and run prediction on them.
 To avoid exposing such sensitive information, you can use Exasol Connection
 objects.
 As seen in the example below, a token can be specified in the
 password part of the Exasol connection object:
   ```sql
   CREATE OR REPLACE CONNECTION <TOKEN_CONNECTION_NAME>
       TO ''
       IDENTIFIED BY '<PRIVATE_MODEL_TOKEN>'
   ```
-  - For more information please check the [Create Connection in Exasol](https://docs.exasol.com/sql/create_connection.htm?Highlight=connection) document.

 ## Setup
 ### Install the Python Package